Wondering how to build a marketing funnel?

 Why Should You Know How to Build a Marketing Funnel?

 For every business, generating qualified leads and converting them into customers is the top priority.

-Yet, marketers also name lead generation, conversion, and demonstrating the ROI of their marketing activities as their top challenges.
+However, the process is neither easy nor cheap.
 Even when businesses do acquire leads, most of them don’t convert to sales.

+Marketers consider lead generation, conversion, and demonstrating the ROI of their marketing activities as their top challenges.

 The lead-to-sales conversion statistics in this table prove the point.
 As you can see, the conversion rates are between 3.3 to 5.6% for most industries.